 At Science 86 and at IEEE Spectrum, Mr. Rubinstein brought his employers National Magazine Awards—one for a four-part series, "Technology for Peace," developed for Science 85, and twice for special issues developed for IEEE Spectrum.
 In addition, three other special issues developed and edited by Mr. Rubinstein were named National Magazine Award finalists.

 Throughout his career, Mr. Rubinstein has broken ground internationally.
 In addition to his path-breaking activities in China, he organized major international meetings, such as "Agents for Change," a gathering of European research VPs, foundation heads, university presidents and government leaders at Stockholm's Nobel Forum.
-He also pioneered in the creation of global partnerships with China's Ministry of Science and Technology; Japan's Society for the Promotion of Science; the United Kingdom's Ministry of Trade, the German Research Foundation, France's INSERM, the European Science Foundation, the European Commission, UNESCO and WHO.
+He also pioneered in the creation of global partnerships with China's Ministry of Science and Technology; Japan's Society for the Promotion of Science; the United Kingdom's Ministry of Trade, the German Research Foundation, France's INSERM, the European Science Foundation, the European Commission, UNESCO and the World Health Organization.

 A 1967 magna cum laude graduate in English literature of the University of California, Berkeley, where he also attended graduate school, Mr. Rubinstein taught high school English before becoming a journalist.
 He is a Fellow of the AAAS and a Fellow and lifetime member of the IEEE.
 He has been a member of the National Association of Science Writers since 1989.
 Mr. Rubinstein was a member of the World Economic Forum, moderating panels in Davos, Switzerland.
-Today, he participates on the Council of Japan's prestigious Science & Technology in Society (STS) Forum and is a member of the International Advisory Board of the European University of Saint Petersburg as well as the International Advisory Board of Bloomsbury Qatar Foundation Journals.
+Today, he participates on the Council of Japan’s prestigious Science & Technology in Society (STS) Forum, among other external activities.
 He has honorary degrees in communications from Hallym University in South Korea and in science from the University of Medicine and Dentistry of New Jersey.